Cyfrin/foundry-full-course-cu/how-to-answer-a-question.md

 * If the question has already been asked and answered, answer with a link to the question that has already been asked and answered and ask if that solves the problem.

-* If the problem has a poor title, doesn't make sense to others, etc, feel free to edit the question to what does if you can understand it.
+* If the problem has a poor title, doesn't make sense to others, etc, feel free to edit the question to what it does if you can understand it.
 If not, you can answer by saying "I don't quite understand what you're asking, could you reformat your question following the "how to ask a question" guide?

 * If they used screenshots, feel free to ask them to copy-paste the code.